Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/FastBindingList.md

 ### IsDirty

-Gets or sets a value indicating whether change to the collection is made when
-    its notifications are suspended.
+Gets or sets a value indicating whether change to the collection is made when its notifications are suspended.

-### IsSortedCore

-Gets a value indicating whether the list is sorted.